 A chance meeting with a guide

-At one of the view points I caught up with a group doing a guided walk.
+At one of the viewpoints, I caught up with a group doing a guided walk.

 The guide was talking to them about the area.
 He told me about the hut that can be seen from there and asked if I knew where to look.
 I said I didn’t, so he pointed it out.
 I would never have spotted it without him showing me.
 A tiny red dot on the mountainside is the Sefton Bivvy, the oldest hut in Aoraki/Mount Cook National Park.

 The guide told me that it was built as a shelter for people climbing Mt Sefton and Footstool.
-The men that built it back in the early 1900s carried the materials to build it up the mountain.
+The men who built it back in the early 1900s carried the materials to build it up the mountain.
 It sleeps up to 4, and you can still stay in it today on a first-come, first-served basis.

 Down at the lakeside at the end of the walk, I was taking in the views when I got chatting with a lovely lady and her daughter.
 She offered to take my photo, and I did the same for them.
 They were booked to go on a Heli flight that afternoon.
 I told them how amazing mine had been!

-After sitting for a while, I started to head back to the campsite, the walk back is just as stunning as on the way.
+After sitting for a while, I started to head back to the campsite; the walk back is just as stunning as on the way.
 Before I knew it, I was back.
 Even the swing bridges didn’t bother me this time!

 Mt Cook Village Visitor centre – DOC

-Later that afternoon, I decided to wander into Mt Cook Village to go to the Doc Visitor centre.
+Later that afternoon, I decided to wander into Mt Cook Village to go to the Doc Visitor Centre.
 It’s not far to walk there on the path.
 Somehow, I missed it and ended up going along the road, which is a much, much longer way round!

 I finally arrived and spent quite a while looking around.
 It’s worth a visit just for the incredible building, featuring a large picture window that looks out and frames Aoraki.
 There are lots of interesting exhibits, information and bookings for local activities, a gift shop, and much more.